 An exceptionally stylish unit, the Smeg DCF02 Drip Filter Coffee Machine has a neat retro look that you'll be happy to have on display.
 It makes a decent jug of coffee, too, with a quick four-cup and timed mode adding convenience.
-However, a slightly high price and a fiddly filling system – where you can't quite get all of the water out of the jug – takes the shine off.
+One minor complaint is that the lid doesn't open quite far enough to pour all of the water out of the carafe, with a dribble remaining.

 - Looks great

 - Easy to use

 Although not as fashionable as espresso machines, filter coffee machines are a great way to get a smooth tasting coffee.
 And, as the Smeg DCF02 Drip Filter Coffee Machine proves, a functional machine doesn’t have to be restricted to functional looks.
 My initial review sample had a few cosmetic issues with the build quality, but I’ve been sent a new version of the machine, which rectifies the issues.